 Next time you find yourself exasperated with your wife, or feel defeated in terms of maintaining your enthusiasm for the union, take a moment and remember your marriage vows.
 Better yet, take the time now to make a handy copy you can keep in your wallet at all times.
 Why?
 Because marriage is more than a piece of paper, it’s a framework designed to facilitate giving you the best possible experience in a committed relationship.
 The vows, rather than a list of rules, express the promises, purposes, intentions, and hope the two of you bring into a binding covenant.

 If we remember this, and re-read the covenant in that context, it becomes difficult to imagine anything other than joy and passion as the result.
 Here are 10 ways to joyfully keep your marriage vows.

-Continually reaffirm your love:
+1. Continually reaffirm your love

-Immediately, within moments of reading this, contact your wife and tell her you are so grateful she married you and that she is the light of your life.
+Within moments of reading this, contact your wife and tell her you are so grateful she married you and that she is the light of your life.

 “Fierce” in this context means with passion.
 Passion, like love, often relies on intention before it gets going under its own steam.

-Learn this definition of “faithfulness” by heart:
+3. Learn this definition of “faithfulness” by heart

 Faithfulness means fidelity, constancy, dependability, dedication, loyalty, trueness, advocacy and – here it is again – determination.